 - Coaching: Teach, guide and direct your team members for higher performance.

 - Training and Development provide on-going skills development to make the team better.

 - Motivation and Recognition: you are seen to actively provide positive commentary to team players, one on one and in public.

 - Consistent Communication: Both written and spoken, big and small.
 Easily approachable and makes time to wander.

 - Actively Listens to Team: asks the big strategic questions, not the small tactical details

 - Leadership during times of pressure: results, ambiguity, change, and deadlines.

 This would look at how you do in terms of the marketing of the brand.
 That looks at strategic thinking, quality of the output, processes and how well you show up to peers.

 - Takes the time each week to engage in deeper Strategic Thinking to ensure it’s not just about execution.

-- Has Crafted a Team Vision to help align & motivate team.
+- Has Crafted a Team Vision to help align & motivate the team.
 Stewart of the Direction of the Brand and Gatekeeper to all things strategic

 - Challenges Team to stay on strategy, yet provides motivation for creative solutions.